LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 temp_word = "I"
 ```

-The next letter is lowercase ("s"), and is therefore added to temp_word.
+The next letter is lowercase ("s") and is therefore added to temp_word.

-The next letter is uppercase ("A"), and temp_word is added to the_words, and temp_word is set to the current letter ("A").
+The next letter is uppercase ("A"), thus temp_word is added to the_words, and temp_word is set to the current letter ("A").

 ```nohighlight
 Current Variables: